Skip to main content

 ...

-Store your previously generated Locker Access Key pair as environment variables.
+Store your Locker Access Key pair using environment variables:

 export ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID>